vivliostyle/vivliostyle_doc/en/reports/vivliostyle-report-2022/vf2022report.md

 Looking at the indicator “current year ordinary income/expenses” (pink line), which indicates whether the business results in a loss or a profit, FY2021 showed a surplus of 882,384 yen, while FY2022 showed a negative figure of -1,513,975 yen.

 Business and administrative expenses are the costs of generating ordinary income, and ordinary expenses are the sum of the two.
 Business expenses were 668,733 yen, up 342,815 yen from FY2021.
-Administrative expenses, on the other hand, were ¥4,229,500, down ¥946,000 from FY2021.
-Also, recurring expenses were ¥4,898,233, down ¥603,185 from FY2021.
+Administrative expenses, on the other hand, were 4,229,500 yen, down 946,000 yen from FY2021.
+Also, recurring expenses were 4,898,233 yen, down 603,185 yen from FY2021.

 Looking at the “General net assets at end of FY” (red line), which is the amount of net assets at the end of FY2022, the deficit, which had continued to grow until FY2020, recovered somewhat in FY2021, but amounted to 4,050,533 yen in FY2022.
 The issue will be how to reduce the deficit in the next fiscal year and beyond.